Montalto Vineyard & Olive Grove, Red Hill South, Victoria © Robyn Lea, Brand Victoria

 Savour the Yarra Valley's wine and wildlife

 Wineries aren’t the only attraction in the Yarra Valley.
-Your first stop, Coombe, about an hour out of Melbourne, is a historic house with heritage gardens that belonged to Australia’s first international opera star, Dame Nellie Melba.
+Your first stop, Coombe, is a historic house with heritage gardens that belonged to Australia’s first international opera star, Dame Nellie Melba.
 From here, it’s a quick drive to Domaine Chandon, one of Australia’s premier producers of sparkling wine.
 After sampling the bubbles, head on to Healesville Sanctuary to encounter kangaroos, koalas, wombats, dingoes, lyrebirds, platypus and Tasmanian devils.
 Ready for some more wine tasting?
 Innocent Bystander and TarraWarra Estate are both recommended, and each has an excellent restaurant.
 Stop in at the TarraWarra Museum of Art, which has a fabulous collection of acclaimed Australian artists such as Brett Whiteley, before heading back to Melbourne.

 Green up in the Dandenongs